To access a copy of the 2021-2022 Parent Handbook click HERE

 At the release of this handbook, the CDC RECOMMENDATION is for children over two years of age to wear a mask.
 Given this is not a mandate, it is parental discretion as to whether your child wears a mask.
-The KHUMCP Staff WILL wear a face covering while on church property.
-There is leeway while outside on the playground or basketball area, if social distancing can be adhered to.
-If you prefer your child wear a mask, please submit this request in a dated, written statement to Becky before the first day of school.
+The KHUMCP Staff is not required to wear a mask unless they are not immunized.
+If you prefer your child to wear a mask, please submit this request in a dated, written statement to the director before the first day of school.
 Email requests will not be accepted.
 If we do not have your request in writing, we will not enforce mask wearing for your child.

 Students will be required to bring their own snacks each day.

 Snacks should be brought in a lunch box or disposable bag.